Kotlin/kotlin-spec/docs/kotlin.core/cdfa.md

 Sometimes we also use the `eval b` notation where `b` is not a single statement, but rather a control-flow structure body.
 The fragment for a control-flow structure body is the sequence of its statements, connected in order of appearance.

+Some of the fragments have two kinds of outgoing edges, labeled `t` and `f` on the pictures.
+In a similar way, some `eval` nodes have two outgoing edges with the same labels.
+If a such a fragment is inserted into such a node, only edges with corresponding labels are merged into each other.
+If either the fragment or the node have only unlabeled outgoing edges, the process is performed same as above.

 For some types of analysis, it is important which boolean conditions hold on each path.
 We use special `assume` nodes to introduce these conditions.
 `assume x` means that boolean condition `x` is always `true` when program flow passes through this particular node.